Egophoricity: Distribution

 Unlike person agreement, however, the use of (non-)egophoric forms may not follow it under certain semantic or pragmatic situations.

-The case of Kathmandu Newar
+Kathmandu Newar

 Kathmandu Newar, a Tibeto-Burman language spoken in the capital of Nepal, has two past tense makers for verbs: the egophoric -ā and the non-egophoric -a.
 The former is normally used in first-person declaratives and second-person questions whereas the latter is applied to the other sentences: